Ronn-M/CurrencyConverterApp/README.md

 Note: This repository was created for educational purposes

-This repository contains a currency conversion android application made in python using python base code and kivy.
+This repository contains a currency conversion android application made in python using only python modules and kivy design language.

 Check the bin folder for the apk file.